 - Animation Videos: The most infamous format by far.
-They're low-quality Web Animation usually either made with Adobe Flash or rendered in shoddy CGInote based off of popular kid's properties.
+They're low-quality Web Animation usually either made with Adobe Flash or rendered in shoddy CGInote based on popular juvenile properties.
+A number of these videos have also utilised machinima as well, the most prominent of which are those using mods from Grand Theft Auto V of all things, although the game itself being already age-inappropriate as it is (especially with its Single-Player mode).
 Their usual style is a Super-Deformed-esque art-style, no dialogue except for stock sound effects, plots that will make no sense even to adults, and, of course, lots of questionable and age-inappropriate topics and themes, but they'll still label themselves as "educational".

-- Live-Action Skits: Similar to Animation Videos, but are filmed in live-action and star people dressed up as characters from works popular with kids, commonly Superheroes.
+- Live-Action Skits: Similar to Animation Videos, but are filmed in live action and star people dressed up as characters from works popular with kids, commonly superheroes and superheroines.

 - "Webs & Tiaras", a now-terminated Canadian channel that began in March 2016 and became YouTube's third most-viewed channel in two months with about 1.7 billion views.
-It featured live-action skits, most infamously the Spider-Man × Elsa videos, and was the subject of a Guardian article that brought the trend into the spotlight.
+It featured live-action skits, most infamously the Spider-Man × Elsa videos (illustrated above), and was the subject of a Guardian article that brought the trend into the spotlight.

 - "BillionSurpriseToys - Nursery Rhymes & Songs" is one of the more famous channels for bringing "Johhny Johnny" to the mainstream.
 In 2018, their animations caught on and became memetic.
 The video that made them famous, their original "Johnny Johnny" video, has since been deleted, but they have various other derivatives.